PANORAMAS

 akin to what you might imagine with your eyes closed.

-Turn your head, move your eyes, and take in the entire world around you.
+Turn your head, move your eyes, and take in the

 Then close your eyes and imagine